What does National Grid do?

 It is National Grid’s job to connect people to the energy they use.
 We play a vital role, delivering gas and electricity efficiently, reliably and safely to millions of people across Great Britain.
 In England and Wales, we own and operate the high voltage electricity transmission network and have day-to-day responsibility for balancing supply and demand across Great Britain.
 We also have operations in the north-eastern states of the US, and are one of the largest investor-owned energy companies in the world.

 National Grid is regulated by Ofgem (Office of the Gas and Electricity Markets).
 Further information about Ofgem is available on its website, www.ofgem.gov.uk.

-The new London Power Tunnels 2 (LPT2) project follows the success of our original London Power Tunnels project (LPT1), a seven year £1 billion scheme to rewire the Capital.
+The London Power Tunnels phase 2 project follows the success of our original London Power Tunnels (LPT1) project, a seven-year £1 billion scheme to rewire the Capital.
 LPT1 involved building 32km of tunnels and two new substations.
-As part of this second phase, National Grid is planning to build a new network of cable tunnels in South London, 32.5km in length, between Wimbledon and Crayford.
+As part of this second phase, National Grid is building a new network of cable tunnels in South London, 32.5km in length, between Wimbledon and Crayford.

 Why do we need these tunnels?

 The project is essential to replace existing cables which currently run beneath the road network in order to ensure a continued safe and reliable electricity network.
 In London, most electricity is transmitted through underground cables.
 These are traditionally located just beneath the road surface, and work to maintain them is usually carried out in the road.
 By housing new electricity cables in tunnels deep below the surface, a number of advantages are achieved compared to more traditional methods: